gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 3. Ask the agent to respond
 4. Print the response

 The real magic happens inside that `agent.respond()` call.
-Let's peek inside.
+Let's peek under the hood.

 The [Agent class](https://github.com/gscalzo/Nimbo/blob/main/Sources/NimboCLI/Agent.swift) maintains a conversation history: